 Brains for Building’s Energy Systems (B4B) is a multi-year, multi-stakeholder project focused on developing methods to harness big data from smart meters, building management systems and the Internet of Things devices, to reduce energy consumption, increase comfort, respond flexibly to user behaviour and local energy supply and demand, and save on installation maintenance costs.
 This will be done through the development of faster and more efficient Machine Learning and Artificial Intelligence models and algorithms.
 The project is geared to existing utility buildings such as commercial and institutional buildings.

-The Brains4Buildings project was developed within the framework of Building and Technological Innovation Centre (BTIC), a partnership of various parties in the construction industry.
-The goal of BTIC is to ensure that open, multi-year knowledge and open innovation programs are implemented whereby the content of the various initiatives are aligned and the results are shared as widely as possible.
+The Brains4Buildings project was developed within the framework of TKI Bouw &Techniek (previously known as the Building and Technological Innovation Centre; BTIC), a partnership of various parties in the construction industry.
+The goal of TKI Bouw & Techniek is to ensure that open, multi-year knowledge and open innovation programs are implemented whereby the content of the various initiatives are aligned and the results are shared as widely as possible.

 The B4B project brings together 39 partners from knowledge institutions, installation companies, energy consultancies, platform/interface developers, building owners and managers, technology suppliers, industry associations and other subject matter experts.
 The project is coordinated by TU Delft.